monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 //=> Exception in thread "main" monix.execution.exceptions.DummyException: error
 ```

-Other methods which return `UIO` or use generic `E` (not fixed to `Throwable`) like `map` / `flatMap` will behave the same way in case of throwing an exception.
+Other methods which return `UIO` or use a generic `E` (not fixed to `Throwable`) like `map` / `flatMap` will behave in the same way when throwing an exception.

 ## Recovering from Errors

 When `BIO` fails, it will skip all subsequent operations until the error is handled.
-Typed and terminal errors are in different categories - handling typed error will not do anything to unexpected errors but
+Typed and terminal errors are in different categories - handling typed errors will not do anything to unexpected errors but
 error handling functions for terminal errors handle "normal" errors as well.

 The section only covers the main error handling operators, refer to [API Documentation](https://monix.github.io/monix-bio/api/monix/bio/BIO.html) for the full list.